 Choosing the right structure for your business is one of the most important decisions you will make as a manager or owner.

-Australia’s four most common types of business structures are:
+Australia’s five most common types of business structures are:

 - Sole trader – The simplest structure allows you to have full control;

 - Company – More complex, your liability is limited because it is a separate legal entity;

 - Partnerships – Consisting of 2 or more individuals or companies sharing profits and losses;